Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Introduction

-We turn Luhmann’s theory into an operational measure of trust that can apply to both human and artificial agents by building on the theory of repeated games.
+Previous work has modelled trust-as-reduced-monitoring using EGT in the context of a repeated Prisoner's Dilemma game \cite{han_when_2021}.
+However, this was restricted in scope to interactions that can be modelled as Prisoner's Dilemmas, which excludes many common situations where the temptation to defect is less, such as coordination problems.
+We go beyond this work by providing a game-theoretic formalisation of the trust-as-reduced-monitoring heuristic that applies to many types of interaction settings, while cleanly separating cooperation from trust.
+To do this, we build on the theory of repeated games.

 In repeated games, agents interact with each other several times (rounds).
-This gives agents the possibility to condition their behaviour on how the other agent has acted previously.
-For example, by using reciprocal strategies such as ``cooperate this time if the other agent cooperated on the previous round''.
-These reciprocal strategies---where agents can base their knowledge of how the other agent has acted previously on either their own first-hand knowledge (direct reciprocity) or information from third parties (indirect reciprocity)---underpin cooperation in human societies \citep{lehmann_four_2022}.
-But crucially, to be able to use reciprocal strategies, an agent needs to know whether the \emph{observed} actions of another agent are actually cooperative or not.
+This gives agents the possibility to condition their behaviour on how the other agent has acted previously, for example, by using reciprocal strategies such as ``cooperate this time if the other agent cooperated on the previous round''.
+These reciprocal strategies -- where agents can base their knowledge of how the other agent has acted previously on either their own first-hand knowledge (direct reciprocity) or information from third parties (indirect reciprocity) \cite{xia_reputation_2023} -- underpin cooperation in human societies \cite{lehmann_four_2022}.
+But crucially, to be able to use reciprocal strategies, an agent needs to know whether the observed actions of another agent are actually cooperative or not.
 It is traditionally assumed that once an agent observes an action, it can instantly and with zero cost determine whether that observed action was cooperative.
-However, in reality, verifying whether an observed action was actually cooperative carries an opportunity cost, representing the time and effort spent.
-For example, in e-commerce it may not be easy for a buyer to tell whether a seller sent them goods of the advertised quality, rather than say a fake, and so choosing to verify this may take a substantial amount of their time.
-Similarly, verifying the actions of AI agents may involve simulating execution of their source code \citep{kovarik_game_2023}, the cost of which would depend on the power of the simulating agent and the auditing frameworks in place.
-We can therefore objectively measure trust by observing how often an agent chooses not to pay this verification cost, and hence does not invest time and effort in checking whether its fellow agents are cooperating.
+In other words, monitoring the actions of a co-player is costless.